tc360950/CONET/README.md

 * R script for advanced plots of inference results

 # Installation
 ## In container
+Use image *tc360950/conet_py_sing:latest*.
+At minimum, the entrypoint expects 3 arguments:
+- data_dir - on container directory where CONET data will be stored (must end with /)
+- output_dir - on container directory where CONET output will be saved (must end with /)
+- corrected_counts_file - path to corrected counts file

+Exemplary call may look as follows:

+*docker run -v /home/user/Desktop/CONET/:/data tc360950/conet_py_sing:latest --data_dir /data/ --output_dir /data/out/ --corrected_counts_file /data/SA501X3F_filtered_corrected_counts_chr_17_18_20_23.csv*

+Where SA501X3F_filtered_corrected_counts_chr_17_18_20_23.csv has been saved in /home/user/Desktop/CONET/ on host and we mount the directory to the container.

+Other available parameters are described in *Usage Details* section
+## In container with jupyter
 Use image defined in *CONET.Dockerfile*.
 It installs conet-py and compiles cpp CONET into executable *~/conet-py/CONET*.
 If you want to install CONET locally it's easy to mimic steps executed in the image.